Deep priors for satellite image restoration with accurate uncertainties

 \subsubsection{Baselines}

-SatDPIR and VBLE-xz are compared to several baselines to assess their performance.
-First, for uncertainty quantification evaluation, we compare VBLE-xz to two posterior sampling methods: PnP-ULA \cite{Laumont2022a}, a state-of-the-art MCMC posterior sampling method that employs a denoiser as prior; and VBLE \cite{Biquard2023}, which is a natural baseline for VBLE-xz.
-For PnP-ULA, we choose the DRUNet denoiser, that is the denoiser used for SatDPIR, and for VBLE we choose the same CAE as for VBLE-xz.
-Then, to assess the performance of VBLE-xz and SatDPIR without uncertainty quantification, we consider the following baselines.
+First, for uncertainty quantification evaluation, we compare VBLE-xz to three posterior sampling methods: PnP-ULA \cite{Laumont2022a}, a state-of-the-art MCMC posterior sampling method that employs a denoiser as prior, DiffPIR \cite{Zhu2023}, a state-of-the-art diffusion-based method and VBLE \cite{Biquard2023}, which is a natural baseline for VBLE-xz.
+For PnP-ULA, we choose the DRUNet denoiser \cite{Zhang2021} and for VBLE we choose the same CAE as for VBLE-xz.
+DRUNet and the diffusion model are finetuned on satellite images at the target resolution for about 100k iterations.
+Then, to assess the performance of VBLE-xz without uncertainty quantification, we use VBLE and DiffPIR as baselines, as well as the following other baselines.
 Bay+IF \cite{Latry2012} is a classical approach that is currently being used in the Pléiades ground segment.
 It is composed of two steps: denoising is performed using NL-Bayes \cite{Lebrun2013}, then inverse filtering is used for deblurring.
-For super-resolution experiments, Bay+IF images are upsampled using bicubic upsampling.
+Super-resolution, when considered, is performed using bicubic interpolation.
 Then, we consider two direct inversion baselines, SRResNet and RDN.
 SRResNet \cite{Ledig2017} is a light convolutional neural network composed of a succession of residual blocks.
 This network has already been adapted for satellite image restoration and SISR~\cite{Zhu2020,Chouteau2022}.
 RDN \cite{Zhang2018a} is a deeper and wider convolutional network, which uses residual blocks with dense connections.
 For both networks, we adopt the loss proposed in \cite{Chouteau2022}: $\mathcal{L}(x,\hat x) = \alpha \text{SmoothL1}(x,\hat x) + \beta \operatorname{DISTS}(x,\hat{x})$ where SmoothL1 is a smooth version of the L1 distance, and DISTS \cite{Ding2020a} is a perceptual loss.
 SRResNet and RDN are trained from scratch during 200k iterations, corresponding to convergence.
-In \cref{tab:params}, the number of parameters of every neural network used in the experiments is provided.
+At last, we consider PG-DPIR \cite{Biquard2025}, an adaptation of the PnP method DPIR \cite{Zhang2021} for Poisson-Gaussian noise.
+The same denoiser as for PnP-ULA is used.
+Note that DiffPIR is designed for Gaussian noise, thus we use the same procedure as for PG-DPIR to adapt it to Poisson-Gaussian noise.
+In \cref{tab:params}, the number of parameters of all the neural networks used in the experiments is provided.